 Add the Cochinita Pibil Sauce to the Instant Pot

-Making sure your stainless steel liner is in your Instant Pot, add the liquid sauce to the pot.
+Make sure your stainless steel liner is in your Instant Pot, and add the liquid sauce to the pot.

 Place the Strips of Pork Shoulder Into the Instant Pot